Inscribe (INS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Inscribe Historical Price

-According to the latest data gathered on Inscribe live price page, the current price of Inscribe is 0.00627109USD.
-The circulating supply of Inscribe(INS) is 21.91M INS , giving it a market capitalization of $137.49K.
+According to the latest data gathered on Inscribe live price page, the current price of Inscribe is 0.00631966USD.
+The circulating supply of Inscribe(INS) is 21.91M INS , giving it a market capitalization of $138.47K.

 The Inscribe Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of INS based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.